zhangzhics/CITS5503_Sem2/Labs/Lab7DevOps.md

 **NOTE**:  This Python script basically needs you to convert instructions (in `Set up an EC2 instance` and `Set up Django inside the created EC2 instance`) in Lab 6 to Fabric commands.
 The documentation for Fabric is [here](http://docs.fabfile.org/en/2.0/).

+**NOTE**: Delete all the created AWS resources from the AWS console after the lab is done.

 ## Lab Assessment

 A structured presentation (15%).
 A clear step-by-step with detailed descriptions (85%).